apache/cordova-coho/docs/plugins-release-process.md

     I vote +1:
     * Ran coho audit-license-headers over the relevant repos
-    * Used `license-checker` to ensure all dependencies have Apache-compatible licenses
+    * Ran coho check-license to ensure all dependencies and subdependencies have Apache-compatible licenses
     * Ensured continuous build was green when repos were tagged